 Peer Liaisons

 Upon entrance to Yale, all first-year students are assigned a counselor called a FroCo whose main purpose is to serve as a guide and mentor.
 Native students are each assigned a Peer Liaison to provide additional support - addressing the issues and concerns more specific to being a Native student at Yale.
+PLs also have programmed special bonding events such as the celebrated Baking & Bonding events.

 The Peer Liaisons are open to answer any questions concerning life at Yale.
 Their principle responsibility is to facilitate new students' successful transition into college.
 They serve as a source of support to ensure each mentee's academic, personal, and social success during the first year in New Haven.
 They hold bonding events and are around the NACC to talk with you about concerns, whether they be about Native identity, coursework, or social life.